time-loop/clickup-projen/docs/datadog-service-catalog/README.md

 ### Configure multiple services in the same project.

-If your `cdk-project` is managing multiple services, you can include all the related information in the **serviceInfo[]** array as follows:
+If your `my-repo-cdk` is managing multiple services, you can include all the related information in the **serviceInfo[]** array as follows:

 ```diff
 @@ -1,5 +1,5 @@